smizell/onit/README.md

 - [ ] Plan my trip
 ```

 Throughout the day, I can view and update my log by typing `onit today` or `onit t` in my command line.
 Let's say I finally get to start my task for planning a trip and I'd like to write down some notes for that.
 I can run a command like such `onit note "Upcoming Trip"`, which would create a file in my `notes` directory.
-I can type that command any time I'd like and open that same file.
-Interestingly, this would allow me to have a "Someday" file.
+I can type that command any time I'd like and open my "Upcoming Trip" file.
+Interestingly, this would allow me to have a "Someday" file if I wanted that.

-We'll say I my file for the day looked something like this.
+We'll say my file at the end of the day looked something like this.

 ```markdown
 # Thursday Apr.09.2015